MUSIC 1D03A Aural Skills

 - Other Course Information

 This course is designed to increase fluency and understanding of rhythmic, melodic and harmonic structures and to apply this knowledge in authentic music-making contexts.
 Course content will consist of exercises in prepared singing, sight singing (accuracy of pitches and rhythm, not vocal quality) and notation skills (rhythms, melodies, counterpoint and harmony).
 Each week will focus on performative elements (rhythm excerpts and in-class sight singing) as well as dictation and active listening skills.
-Class assignments, quizzes, tests, participation and regular practice will be designed to develop the musical ear and the ability to recognize aurally a wide variety of musical constructions found in everyday musical experiences.
+In-class assignments, homework assignments, participation and regular practice will be designed to develop the musical ear and the ability to recognize aurally a wide variety of musical constructions found in everyday musical experiences.

 Textbooks, Materials & Fees: